Courses

 Designed to enable the student to understand elementary Latin, whether written or oral.
 Some practice in speaking and writing in Latin.
 [3] (No AXLE Credit)

 Review of Latin grammar and selected reading from major Latin prose authors.
-[3] (INT)
+No credit for students who have earned credit for a more advanced Latin language course except 2202.
+[3] (INT) (CORE LA)

 Review of Latin grammar and selected reading from major Latin poets.
-[3] (INT)
+No credit for students who have earned credit for a more advanced Latin language course [3] (INT)

 Selections from Sallust, Livy, and Tacitus, with attention to their objectives and methods; analysis of Roman historiography and its relation to Greek and early Christian historiography.
-Prerequisite: 104 or departmental placement.
-[3] (HCA)
+Prerequisite: 2202 or departmental placement.
+[3] (HCA) (CORE LA)

 Authors who created a new type of love poetry during the rule of emperor Augustus: Tibullus, Propertius, Ovid, and Sulpicia.
 Construction and contestation of gender roles; political contexts; development of the elegiac couplet; modern responses.
 Prerequisite: 2202 or departmental placement.
 [3] (HCA)